 Focus Areas + Select Cases

-a shareholders’ class action, totalling in the order of $1.5 billion in the Supreme Court of Western Australia.
-Scott led his team in a 5-day mediation
+and a shareholders’ class action, totalling in the order of $1.5 billion in the Supreme Court of Western Australia.
+Scott led his team in a 5-day

 Australian Vintage Ltd v Belvino Investments No. 2 Pty Ltd (2015) 90 NSWLR 367 – construction of a contract appointing an expert valuer, including the extent to which the expert’s construction of the terms of his retainer was open to review.